makersacademy/takeaway-challenge/README.md

 # TakeAway - simple ruby restaurant software.
  A simple ruby program to help you create and manage menus, meals, orders, and sms order confirmation using the TWILIO api.

  The objective of this program was to satisfy the specification brief given by a client who wants to be able to order food from a takeaway and receive confirmation of their order by sms.
-The user stories were give as follows:
+The user stories were given as follows:

 >As a customer
 >So that I can check if I want to order something